 The tyre shall have a tread pattern with minimum two circumferential ribs, each containing a minimum of 30 block-like elements, separated by grooves and/or sipe elements the depth of which has to be minimum of one half of the tread depth.

 2.## Trade description/commercial name: means an identification of a range of tyres as given by the tyre manufacturer.
-It may coincide with the brand name/trademark
+It may coincide with the brand name/trademark.

 2.88.
 "Tread" means that part of a tyre that comes into contact with the road;